-While unmarried people can still be eligible for a reduction in the tax, it will only apply if there’s only one person named on the mortgage deed and that they’re a first-time buyer.
-Be aware that the maximum saving you can make in this scenario is £5,000 and with only one name on the mortgage application, it will be solely judged on their income which could limit your choices.
-Also, if you aren’t married and you split up, legally only one of you will have a claim on the property.
+While unmarried people can still be eligible for a tax reduction, it will only apply if there’s only one person named on the mortgage deed and that they’re a first-time buyer.
+Be aware that the maximum saving you can make in this scenario is £5,000, and with only one name on the mortgage application, the tax will be solely based on their income, limiting your choices.
+If you aren’t married and split up legally, only one of you will have a claim on the property.
 While it might not be something you want to think about, it’s still a possibility you should keep in mind when it comes to such a large purchase.

 Stamp Duty on Second Homes